Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 \subsection{Stability of ML-based Attack}

-In this section, we evaluate the attack with varying configurable parameters to further confirm the stability of the proposed ML-based attack.
+In this section, we assess the stability of the proposed ML-based attack by varying configurable parameters.
 For experiments in this section, we use synthetic traffic with the value of $p$ as 85\% and the rest of the parameters as discussed in the experimental setup except for the varying parameter.